mpayetta/mpayetta.github.io/_drafts/2016-07-31-full-text-indexing-with-elastic-search-and-mongodb.markdown

 That's why many websites that have autocomplete function ask users to type at least three characters until they can suggest alternatives.

-Now that we have our token filter defined, we need to define our custom analyzer:
+Now that we have our token filter defined, we need to define our custom analyser:

 {% highlight json %}
 {